Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It is a GUI-based program for Windows.
 These files have the `.dd` extension, a format compatible with multiple forensic tools.

-FTK can then open the drive copy and analyze it.
+FTK Imager can then open the drive copy and analyze it.
 It shows all the files of the drive, even the deleted ones, which can sometimes be recovered.

 ### Autopsy

-Autopsy is a popular digital forensics platform.
+Autopsy is an open-source digital forensics platform.
 It offers a graphical interface to the Sleuth toolkit, and adds other digital forensics tools.

-Its imaging function relies on dd, and its analysis function relies on the Sleuth toolkit.
+Its imaging function relies on `dd`, and its analysis function relies on the Sleuth toolkit.

 ### Volatility